VenkateshJallu/Battery_Historian/README.md

 - **Importance:** Identifying top battery consumers aids in optimizing app usage and improving battery life.

 By focusing on these tags and understanding their implications, you can effectively diagnose and address battery-related issues in Android devices using Battery Historian.

+## FAQ

+### How can I generate a bug report?

+Follow the steps in the "Generating a Bug Report" section to generate and extract a bug report from your Android device.

+### How do I interpret the Battery Historian output?

+Refer to the "Understanding the Output" section for detailed explanations of each section in the Battery Historian report.

+### How can I identify battery-draining apps?

+Check the "Power-Consuming Apps" section in the Battery Historian report to identify apps that are consuming a significant amount of power.

+## Contributing

+We welcome contributions to Battery Historian.
+If you would like to contribute, please follow these steps:

+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them with a clear message.
+4. Push your changes to your forked repository.
+5. Create a pull request to the main repository.

+Please ensure your code adheres to the project's coding standards and includes appropriate tests.

+## License

+Battery Historian is licensed under the Apache License 2.0.
+See the [LICENSE](LICENSE) file for more information.